A strong form of Arnold diffusion for two and a half degrees of freedom: Forcing equivalence between kissing cylinders

-Recall the original Hamiltonian system $H_\eps$ near a double resonance can be brought to a normal form $N_\eps=H_\eps\circ \Phi_\eps$ and this normal form, in turn, is related to the perturbed slow system through an affine coordinate change and two rescalings (see section \ref{slow-fast-section}).
+Recall the original Hamiltonian system $H_\eps$ near a double resonance can be brought to a normal form $N_\eps=H_\eps\circ \Phi_\eps$ and this normal form, in turn, is related to the perturbed slow system through coordinate change and energy reduction (see section \ref{slow-fast-section}).
+The variational problem for $H_\epsilon^s$ can then be converted to a variational problem for the original $H_\epsilon$.

-\item We adapt and modify the latter variational problem and prove that its solution is an orbit connecting different homologies $h$ and $h_1$.

-\item Using this variational problem we prove forcing relation between $ c_h(E)$ and $c_{h_1}^{e_0}(E)$. \end{enumerate}
+\item Using this variational problem we prove forcing relation between $ c_h(E_1)$ and $c_{h_1}^\mu(E_2)$. \end{enumerate}